-If your PC meets all the requirements for installing the May 2019 Update for Windows 10, the Windows 10 Update Assistant automatically starts the download and install processes, in a couple of seconds.
+If your PC meets all the requirements for installing the November 2019 Update for Windows 10, the Update Assistant automatically starts the download and install processes in a couple of seconds.
 If you are in a hurry, you can also start manually by clicking or tapping the Next button.

-Your Windows 10 PC or device begins downloading all the files required to install the May 2019 Update.
-As this is a big update, there are lots of data that need to get to your PC, so it takes a while until it everything is downloaded.
+Your Windows 10 PC or device begins downloading all the files required to install the November 2019 Update.
+As this is a relatively large update, there are lots of data that need to get to your PC, so it takes a while until everything is downloaded.
 If you use a laptop or a tablet, make sure that its power cord is plugged in.
 Then grab yourself a cup of coffee or tea and relax.

-Note that, if you change your mind and no longer want to download the May 2019 Update, you can Cancel at any time.
+Note that if you change your mind and no longer want to download the November 2019 Update, you can Cancel at any time.
 If you do that, the Windows 10 Update Assistant creates a shortcut on your desktop, which you can use to continue the process at a later time.

 After a while, you are notified that "Your update is ready.
 Your PC needs to restart to complete the update."
 You can wait 30 minutes for the automatic reboot to happen, or you can Restart now.

 TIP: This part of the update process can take up to 90 minutes to finish, depending on how fast your computer or device is.

 When it is time to reboot, or right after you have pressed the Restart now button, you get this message: "You're about to be signed out.
 Windows 10 Update will reboot your device to complete the update."
 Press Close and your computer restarts.

 Finally, once Windows 10 restarts, the installation continues.
 Note that your PC might reboot a couple of times.
 All that's left for you to do is to wait for it to end.

-Then comes the final waiting screen: a minute or two are required to install the latest operating system updates and make the final configurations to your PC.
+Then comes the final waiting screen: a minute or two is required to install the latest operating system updates and make the final configurations to your PC.

-Once the installation is completed, the Windows 10 Update Assistant and Microsoft Edge greet you with a thank you message.
+Once the installation finalizes, the Windows 10 Update Assistant greets you with a thank you message.

-The May 2019 Update brings several new features and enhancements to Windows 10, so most Windows 10 users will probably want to get it onto their devices as soon as possible.
+The November 2019 Update brings several new features and enhancements to Windows 10, so most Windows 10 users probably want to get it onto their devices as soon as possible.
 If you do not want to wait, now you know how to install it with the help of the Windows 10 Update Assistant.
 As you have seen from our guide, although it does take a while to download and install everything, the whole process is not that difficult.